 While his name lived on in local legend following his death in 1924, sadly Dr Alcindor’s legacy has largely been lost with the passing of time.

-But this summer – on the 100-year anniversary of the start of the war – the good doctor finally got the recognition he has so long deserved.
+But in 2014 – on the 100-year anniversary of the start of the war – the good doctor finally got the recognition he had so long deserved.